yutingsdu/Gingko-v.1.0/README.md

         $ Gingko -B bamFile_list -s first -o Gingko_outdir

-        where the bamFile_list is a file that lists the alignments BAM files (one per line).
+        where the bamFile_list is a file that lists the alignments BAM files (one per line) of multiple samples.

 # 5. Testing Gingko on a demo data set: